-Associate Professor - Acting Chair of the Department - Director of Centre for Hellenic Studies
+Associate Professor - Director of Centre for Hellenic Studies

 Maria Papaioannou is an associate professor in classical archaeology whose teaching interests (at the graduate and undergraduate levels) cover a broad range of topics from the material remains of the Greco-Roman world: social history, urbanism & landscape, private and public architecture, painting and mosaics, pottery and the archaeological sciences.
 She provices an experiential learning environment by incorporating a hands-on approach to the study of antiquity, affording students the opportunity to work with 'ancient sherds' or 'hit the streets' to document/photograh elements of classical architecture in the modern cityscape.